 How to design any linear optical device ... and how to avoid it

 We can think of many different optical components we might like to make but that we have not known how to design.
 A good example is a mode-splitter that could separate multiple overlapping beams without loss.
 Up till now, we have had to use techiques such as "blind" design by optimization or exhaustive search, and it has not generally been obvious whether the device we wanted was even possible physically.
 Now we show how to design any linear optical component; the method always works and actually requires no calculations at all.
+This has now been demonstrated experimentally using a mesh of silicon photonics Mach-Zehnder interferometers that self-configures to undo the scattering of four arbitrarily mixed light beams.

 Are optical transistors the next logical step?A transistor that operates with photons rather than electrons is often heralded as the next step in information processing, but optical technology must first prove itself to be a viable solution in many different respects.
 This article is a Commentary written for Nature Photonics, January 2010.